sc3/cook-convictions/slides/sexual-domestic-violence.md

 We also know from [other research](https://rainn.org/get-information/statistics/sexual-assault-offenders) that the vast majority of offenders have a relationship with the survivor to some degree.
 While stranger attacks may receive the majority of reporting in local news, they are a statistically small part of sexual and domestic violence.
 Because our data does not address victimization, it is difficult to place a figure on who is affected by these crimes, and their relationship to the accused.

 The number of domestic and sexual violence convictions were too low ({{ statistics.convictions_domestic.value|format_stat('{:,d}') }} convictions out of {{ statistics.convictions.value|format_stat('{:,d}') }}) to perform any reliable analysis.
-When we attempted to show these convictions geographically, we did not observe any significant.
+When we attempted to examine these convictions geographically, we did not observe any significant trends.
 Further research will be required to answer questions around domestic violence convictions.

 <figure id="affecting-women-viz-container">
   <div class="viz-container"></div>